fbpx

 • Building Maintenance and Management

-Following the completion of a construction or renovation project, an “as-built” measured survey is typically conducted.
+Following the completion of a construction or renovation project, an “as-built” precise building measurement is typically conducted.
 This provides a record of the final state of the building, which is crucial for ongoing maintenance, management, and future alterations.

 • Structural Alterations